-The Summer School Programme for the Faculty of Social Sciences (FSS) will be held during the period June - July, 2009.
-Credits for courses passed will be granted to Registered Students of the University.
-Students who register in the summer school programme are subject to all faculty and university regulations.
-Students are reminded that the Summer School programme is
+The Summer School programme for the Faculty of Social Sciences (FSS) will be held during the period June - July, 2010.
+Credits for courses passed will be granted to registered students of the University.
+Students who register in the summer school programme are subject to all Faculty and University regulations.
+It is important to note that the Summer School programme is OPTIONAL.
+Students outside the Faculty of Social Sciences are required to consult their respective faculties for course approval before registering for FSS Summer School.